 And we were told that this was the best location for the magma to escape, as it were, for a volcanic eruption to take place, as it was far from inhabited areas - 3 km away from Grindavík town.
 And in a valley, which would keep the lava flow in check, at least for a while, until the valley would fill up.

-And then the nation started flocking to see the small volcanic eruption!
+Then the nation began flocking to see the small volcanic eruption.

-The nation went wild and even inexperienced hikers in sneakers and jeans were hiking to see the volcano, as if they were going for a short walk, not hiking for hours over rough terrain to see a volcanic eruption.
+The nation went wild, and even inexperienced hikers in sneakers and jeans were hiking to see the volcano, as if it were a short walk rather than hours over rough terrain to witness a volcanic eruption.

-It was beautiful watching the people with headlights who were visiting the volcano at night creating a beautiful long lit up line, it looked like a pearl necklace.
+It was beautiful watching the headlights of people visiting the volcano at night, creating a long, lit-up line that looked like a pearl necklace.

 Hot lava

-There were many helicopters flying over the volcano.
-Finally, after a long COVID draught, the helicopter companies were having a lot of business, and people were standing in line to visit the scene of the eruption in a helicopter.
+Many helicopters were flying over the volcano.
+Finally, after a prolonged epidemic drought, helicopter companies were busy, and people stood in line to fly over the eruption site.

 Here is a video I took on that tour when we landed on Mt.
 Stóri-Hrútur: